Vicky Hill (Director)

 Outside the clinic, Anna loves playing the piano, singing and working on Ardgour Station, a sheep and beef farm in Tarras.
 You can see her in regular performances by the Alexandra Musical Society.

-Lauren graduated in 2014 from Robert Gordon University in Aberdeen, Scotland.
-She has gained valuable clinical experience rotating through different physiotherapy specialities within both NHS Lanarkshire and NHS Greater Glasgow and Clyde.
-With a keen interest in musculoskeletal and sports injuries she has always had involvement with sports teams and worked weekly with a local amateur rugby team.
-Lauren practices trigger point needling and is also a qualified APPI matwork Pilates instructor and teaches mat classes at Central Lakes.
+Lauren graduated in Physiotherapy in 2014 from Robert Gordon University in Aberdeen, Scotland.
+She initially gained valuable clinical experience rotating through different physiotherapy areas within the NHS in Glasgow before finding her niche in musculo-skeletal and sports injuries.
+She has always had involvement with sports teams and now enjoys working with the Upper Clutha Rams Rugby team here in Wanaka.
+Lauren practices trigger point needling, is a trained vestibular (dizziness) physio and is also a qualified APPI matwork Pilates instructor, teaching mat classes at Central Lakes.

-Paula graduated from Otago University in 1995 and has been based in Wanaka since 2000.
+Graduating from Otago University in 1995, Paul has been based in Wanaka since 2000.
 She started working with the Central Lakes Team in 2018.
 She enjoys treating children and the elderly and is a Western Medical trained acupuncturist.

-Paula is kept busy with her 4 children and horticultural business.
+Paula is kept busy with her 4 children and horticultural business and is a keen runner.
+If you need any eggs or honey, Paula’s your girl!

-Bree was introduced to Pilates after a snowboarding injury 13 years ago and really noticing the benefits in her own body, she completed a Teaching Certificate in contemporary Pilates in 2010.
-Since then she has attended numerous teacher training courses on Pilates, Fascial Anatomy and different movement modalities including specific courses for pilates for pathologies and pregnancy.
+A snow boarding injury 13 years ago introduced Bree to Pilates.
+After really noticing the benefits in her own body, she completed a Teaching Certificate in contemporary Pilates in 2010.
+Since then she has attended numerous teacher training courses on Pilates, Fascial Anatomy and different movement modalities including specific courses for Pilates for pathologies and pregnancy.
 She has taught in some of the most beautiful studios in Australia and Bali, returning home to Wanaka in 2016.

 Her passions outside of Pilates are surfing, snowboarding, being outside walking around the hills of Wanaka and hanging with her family.